junobuild/docs/docs/add-juno-to-an-app/install-the-sdk-and-initialize-juno.md

 });
 ```

-Replace the satellite ID with the unique ID for your app, which can be found in the console's [overview](https://console.juno.build/overview).
+Replace the satellite ID with the unique ID for your app, which can be found in the [console](https://console.juno.build).

 [satellite]: ../terminology.md#satellite